The short answer

 Are there UFOs in the Bible?
 No.

-The most important idea in this discussion is between the possibility for something and evidence for something.
+The most important distinction in this discussion is between the possibility for something and evidence for something.
 Let’s say you go to work and all your co-workers are mysteriously absent.
-Nobody is sitting in their desks.
+Nobody is sitting at their desks.
 You are alone.
-In this crazy scenario, you might jump to the conclusion that your co-workers are gone because they have all been eaten by a monster, but this is to confuse evidence for possibility.
+In this crazy scenario, you might jump to the conclusion that your co-workers are gone because they have all been eaten by a monster, but that conclusion confuses evidence for possibility.
 The fact is that your co-workers are gone, but this fact is not evidence that they were actually eaten by a monster.
-That is simply a possibility.
-In order to believe something is the case, you need actual, real, concrete evidence for that belief.
+Their demise in the gullet of a monster is only a possibility.
+In order to believe that something is the case, you need actual, real, concrete evidence for that belief.
 Possibility alone is not enough.

 Belief in aliens allows belief in the supernatural

 These modern beliefs are prejudices.
 They are not examining the evidence of ancient texts and letting those texts speak for themselves.
 Instead, this modern view has already made up its mind about whether spirits, gods, or magic exist.
-It is reframing ancient texts like the Bible to fit modern materialistic or “scientific” beliefs (this is often called scientism).
-Naturally, modern people are free to believe whatever they like about these topics, but to force that reading onto ancient authors is not really an intellectually honest way to engage with ancient stories like in the Bible.
+It is reframing ancient texts like the Bible to fit modern materialistic or “scientific” beliefs (often as a result of scientism).
+Naturally, modern people are free to believe whatever they like about these topics, but to force that reading onto ancient authors is not an intellectually honest way to engage with ancient stories like those in the Bible.

 Are aliens demons, or angels?
 The spirits that surround us.

-What does the Bible actually say about these ”supernatural” episodes, when we read it on its own terms?
-When you examine the beliefs of the Biblical authors, the Jewish religious communities surrounding the Biblical authors, and the interpretations of the earliest Christians, you will find that did believe in the existence of non-human, intelligent, “advanced” beings.
-These creatures are what we might today call “spirits”.
+What does the Bible actually say about these supernatural episodes, when we read it on its own terms?
+When you examine the beliefs of the Biblical authors, the Jewish religious communities surrounding the Biblical authors, and the earliest Christians, you will find that did believe in the existence of non-human, intelligent, “advanced” beings.
+These creatures are what we might today call “spirits.”

 Guido Reni - Michael Defeats Satan - 1630

 St. Augustine, a fourth-century Christian thinker, observed that the pagans use the term “gods” to refer to what the Christians called “angels”.
-He thought that there was no problem with this, provided that everyone understood that there was a difference between the lesser “gods” who are created and the One God who is uncreated and lord of all.
+He thought that there was no problem with this concurrence, provided that everyone understood that there was a difference between the lesser “gods” who were created and the One God who is uncreated and lord of all.

 One of the most important elements in the ancient understanding of these spiritual creatures is that some portion of them became wicked, rebelled against the supreme God, and ultimately founded the religions of the pagans.
-The traditional interpretation of the story in Genesis 6:4 about the “sons of God” sleeping with human women is that these were spiritual beings who committed adultery with human women and produced half-human, half-spirit hybrids that the Bible refers to as “nephalim” or “giants”.
-This story is elaborated on in the Book of Enoch, a non-Biblical writing from the second temple period (~200 B.C.), but which the Biblical authors took as authoritative (Jude 1:6-7 and 1:14-15; Heb 11:5).
+The traditional interpretation of the story in Genesis 6:4 about the “sons of God” sleeping with human women is that these were spiritual beings who committed adultery with human women and produced half-human, half-spirit hybrids that the Bible refers to as “nephalim” or “giants.”
+This story was elaborated on in , a non-Biblical writing from the second temple period (~200 B.C.), but which the Biblical authors took as authoritative (Jude 1:6-7 and 1:14-15; Heb 11:5).
 In the story, the “sons of God” are fallen spiritual creatures who teach secret knowledge to their human wives and sons, including the art of making poisons and metalworking to create weapons and wage war.
-This is what lead to the corruption and immorality that ultimately caused the great Flood.
+That behavior was what lead to the corruption and immorality that ultimately caused the great Flood.

 Gustave Dore - The Fall of Lucifer

 Another part of this story comes from the account of the Tower of Babel.
-The story is in Genesis chapter 11 and details how ancient humans came together to build a city with a great tower in the center, to which God responds by changing their languages so that they could not communicate.
+Genesis chapter 11 details how ancient humans came together to build a city with a great tower in the center, to which God responded by changing their languages so that they could not communicate.
 They ultimately abandoned the project and dispersed over the earth.
 The way this passage was interpreted by ancient Jewish and Christian commentators was alongside Deuteronomy 32:8: "When the Most High gave to the nations their inheritance, when he divided mankind, he fixed the borders of the peoples according to the number of the sons of God” (ESV).
 Here, like in the story of the nephalim, the “sons of God” were understood to be spiritual beings originally entrusted to rule over mankind, to steward and protect them.
 The traditional understanding is that these spiritual beings ultimately ended up becoming wicked and desiring worship, ultimately founding religions based on themselves rather than directing people to worship the God of gods.
-This is the origin of the pagan religions that the Israelites would frequently come into conflict with over their history.
+Hence the pagan religions that the Israelites frequently came into conflict with during their history.

 Thus there is a sense in which, according to Christianity, most of the world’s ancient religions were founded by non-human, super intelligent beings.
-They simply were not from another planet but actually native to the earth.
+They simply were not from another planet but actually native to Earth.

 What does the Bible say about life on other planets?